BoleynSu/P3530/paper.md

   void clear() { size = 0; }
   bool find(int x) {
     // assume x in [0, n)
-    int i = index_of[x];
-    // There is a chance we read index_of[x] before writing to it
+    // There is a chance we read index_of[x] before writing to it. int i = index_of[x];
-    // which is totally fine (if we assume reading uninitialized
-    // variable not UB).
+    // The algorithm is correct for an arbitrary value of index_of[x],
+    // as long as the read itself is not undefined behavior,
-    // Because the invariants we maintain guaranteed that if and only if
+    // because the invariants guarantee x is in the set if and only if
-    // the below condition holds, x in in the set. return 0 <= i && i < size && elements[i] == x;
+    // the below condition holds.
+    return 0 <= i && i < size && elements[i] == x;
   }
   void insert(int x) {
     // assume x in [0, n)
-    if (find(x)) {
+    if (find(x)) { return; }
-      return;
-    }
     // The invariants are maintained.
     index_of[x] = size;
     elements[size] = x;